Columbia Roybal Center Behavioral RCT Award Program

 Eligibility

-Applicants can be post-doctoral research fellows or faculty at any rank but must show evidence of being capable of completing the pilot study within one year.
+Applicants can be post-doctoral research fellows or faculty at any rank but must show evidence of being able to complete the trial within two years.
+Applicants from groups that are underrepresented in behavioral medicine research are particularly encouraged to apply.
 Applicants are not required to be affiliated with Columbia University.
-Preference will be given to applications from junior investigators and those likely to lead to future extramural funding.

 Deadline